ray-project/ray/doc/source/serve/multi-app.md

 You can add, remove or update entries under the `applications` field to add, remove or update applications in the cluster.
 This will not affect other applications on the cluster.
 To update an application, modify the config options in the corresponding entry under the `applications` field.

 :::{note}
-The in-place update behavior for an application when a config is resubmitted is the same as the old single-application behavior.
+The in-place update behavior for an application when a config is resubmitted is the same as the single-application behavior.
 For how an application reacts to different config changes, see [Updating a Serve Application](serve-inplace-updates).
 :::